Oil Based Salad Bowl Finish

 - Salad Bowl Finish is a film finish it is not recommended for cutting boards at full strength.
 To use for depth of grain and color, cut with 50% mineral spirits, apply, let soak in, and wipe back all excess leaving no film on surface, use GF Butcher Block Oil to maintain.
 GF Butcher Block Oil is a food grade mineral oil used to maintain butcher blocks, cutting board, knife handles, and wooden spoons for an oiled finish.

-- I rushed my project and now my Salad Bowl Finish won’t dry and it’s sticky.
+- I rushed my project and now my Salad Bowl Finish will not dry and it is sticky.
 What can I do?
 This will happen when the underlying stain or top coat is not dry.
 To fix, wipe with a soaked rag of mineral spirits.
 This will open up the surface and allow the product to start drying again and take away the stickiness.
 Let dry a good 24-48 and then you can re-coat.

 - Do I need to sand between coats of finish?
-You don’t have to sand for adherence, but buff lightly with 400 paper, 0000 steel wool, or gray sponge sanding pads to take away nibs and make surface smooth.
+You do not have to sand for adherence, but buff lightly with 400 paper, 0000 steel wool, or gray sponge sanding pads to take away nibs and make surface smooth.

 - What is full cure time?
 Usually 2-4 weeks to reach optimum hardness and water resistance.